leosimoes/freeCodeCamp-Responsive-Web-Design/README.md

-    2 - Cafe Menu (Learn Basic CSS by Building a Cafe Menu) 4 - Registration Form (Learn HTML Forms by Creating a Registration Form) 5 - Rothko Painting (Learn the CSS Box Model by Building a Rothko Painting)
+    2 - Cafe Menu (Learn Basic CSS by Building a Cafe Menu) 4 - Registration Form (Learn HTML Forms by Creating a Registration Form) 5 - Rothko Painting (Learn the CSS Box Model by Building a Rothko Painting) 6 - Photo Gallery (Learn CSS Flexbox by Building a Photo Gallery)

 ## References